I want to share with you, step by step, how to start a blog on a budget.

-Think about where your audience are likely to spend their time and find information, then focus on those platforms.
+Think about where your audience is likely to spend their time and find information, then focus on those platforms.

 For example, food bloggers are more likely to benefit from building their Pinterest account.
 Fashion bloggers may benefit more from growing their Instagram accounts.

-Tailwind: Perfect for scheduling Pinterest and Instagram posts (get 1 month FREE trial when sign up through my link)
+Tailwind: Perfect for scheduling Pinterest and Instagram posts (get 1-month FREE trial when signing up through my link)

-CoSchedule: Used to schedule new content on WordPress, Pinterest, Instagram, FaceBook and Twitter.
-There’s also a phone app which you can download on Android or Apple.
-(14 day FREE trial)
+CoSchedule: Used to schedule new content on WordPress, Pinterest, Instagram, Facebook and Twitter.
+There’s also a phone app which you can download for Android or Apple.
+(14-day FREE trial)

 Awesome, if you’ve managed to make it to the end of this guide, then CONGRATS on learning how to start a blog on a budget!